sheeepdev/distroeraser/README.md

 [`dd`](https://repology.org/project/coreutils/versions) \
 [`bash`](https://repology.org/project/bash/versions)

+`dd` and `bash` are installed on every system, but I have included figlet in a `requirements.sh` script for your convinience

 > **Note** \
 > `/dev/sda` is the default disk specified in the script and you will probably need to change it!
 I'm gonna introduce automatically choosing a disk later